-The district focused all professional development activities around five identified needs: first time best instruction, mastery learning, multi-tiered system of supports, implementation of the California Content Standards and NGSS Standards, and culturally relevant understanding.
+The district focused all professional development activities around five identified needs: first time best instruction, mastery learning, multi-tiered system of supports, implementation of the California Content Standards and NGSS Standards, and cultural relevant understanding.

-In the 2021-22 school year, the district dedicated three professional development days for certificated staff.
-Teachers were offered professional development opportunities on staff development days, substitute release days, and early release days.
-A variety of after-school workshops were also offered throughout the school year and summer.
+The district has dedicated five professional development days for certificated staff.
+Teachers were offered professional development opportunities on staff development days, substitute release days, and on early release days.
+A variety of afterschool workshops were also offered throughout the school year.

 One hundred mentors and one hundred and thirty-five participating teachers received ongoing professional development and classroom coaching through the CUSD Induction program.
-In addition, all certificated teachers participated in site-based training and district-sponsored training that included: curriculum training, utilization of AVID strategies, multi-tiered systems of support, and culturally relevant instructional practices.
+In addition, all certificated teachers participated in site-based training and district sponsored training that included: curriculum training, utilization of AVID strategies, multi-tiered systems of support, and culturally relevant instructional practices.